 - Contact us for your free consultation.

 - Start meeting with a trauma therapist.

 - Start living a life free of trauma symptoms and disorders.

-What We Offer Besides Trauma Therapy in the Orlando Area
+What We Offer Besides Trauma Therapy in the Orlando and Jacksonville Area

-Our Orlando therapists offer more than trauma therapy and PTSD treatment.
+Our Orlando and Jacksonville therapists offer more than trauma therapy and PTSD treatment.
 For individuals, we offer depression treatment and anxiety treatment.
-As well as post-bariatric surgery therapy, counseling for teens, life transitions therapy, and grief counseling.
+As well as post-bariatric surgery therapy, counseling for teens, life transition therapy, and grief counseling.
 Some of the techniques we use include EMDR and mindfulness-based therapy.
-All services are offered in person at our Winter Park, FL-based office and online throughout Florida.
+All services are offered in person at our Jacksonville and Winter Park, FL-based offices and online throughout Florida.